xiix0/scam/README.md

-You will outgrow your usefulness.
+You are capable of planning your future.